GT-RIPL/UNO-IC/classification/README.md

 | :---------: | :------------: | :-----------: | :---------: | :---------: | :---------: |
 |  ResNet-152 |      35.9      |      37.9     |    37.6      |     29.86     |      **38.22**  |

-- The number in parenthesis denotes the lambda used in this experiment determined on a validation set
+- The number in parenthesis denotes the lambda used in this experiment and is determined on the validation set.

 ## Acknowledgments
 - This work was supported by ONR grant N00014-18-1-2829.